mmmattleung/Data-strutures-and-algorithm/How to solve problem.md

   	+ May = 31
   	+ Jun 1-29 = 29
     = 156

-   2.2
+# Concluding a algorithm
-     days = the number of days in current month minus the day we're starting on month1 += 1
+days = the number of days in current month minus the day we're starting on
+     month1 += 1
      while month1 < target month:
          days += # of days in month1